Nomination to the Academy

 - Educational research

-- The nominee must be a member of the UPSOM faculty with at least five years of experience in education at this institution.
+- If the nominee is a member of the UPSOM faculty, they must have at least five years of experience in education at this institution.

 - The nominee must be involved currently with the education of medical students, graduate students, and/or residents.